 Preparing Your Aging Parents’ Estate Plan

 It is highly likely that your parents have some sort of estate plan in place, whether it is a will or trust.
 However, the will or trust might not exactly meet the needs of your family if you do not know where it is or what attorney drafted it.
+Thus, it is important that you help with preparing your parents’ estate plan.
 Generally, one spouse takes on the financial responsibilities of the household.
 When drafting a will or estate plan, it is important that both parents are present so they can communicate their desires and can be on the same page.
 Bringing up the topic can often be difficult as many people assume you are concerned with your future inheritance.
 In fact, you’re not even asking to read the documents, but you are ensuring that a proper plan is in place in order to protect their assets.

 Who Is The Executor Of The Estate?

 As part of the estate planning process, your parents will name an executor of their estate.
 An executor is responsible for carrying out their wishes that are set out in their will.
 Typically, parents will name one of their kids as the executor of their estate.
 Appointing a child as the executor can be problematic for a couple of reasons.
 First, being an executor can be a lot of work with very little payback.
 The executor will be responsible for all of the parents’ financials and assets while also potentially being consumed with their own challenges in their life since it is only a part-time job.
 Second, naming one of the children as an executor can create a rift in the family.
 Depending on the family dynamics, many siblings may be upset when the inheritance information is revealed.
 Even though the executor is only carrying out the wishes of his or her parents, issues of perceived inequity often arise.
 If possible, it would be beneficial to name a third party as executor in order to shield the estate from interfamily issues.
 Also, it is important to know who the third party is since they will be in charge of the entire estate.